zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ordered iteration).
 Bitcask stores keys in memory, so for databases with large number of keys it may exhaust available physical memory and then swap into virtual memory causing a severe slow down in performance.
-Bitcask guarantees at most one disk seek per lookup.
+Bitcask guarantees at most one disk seek per look-up.
 LevelDB may have to do a small number of disk seeks.
 For instance, a read needs one disk seek per level.
 If 10% of the database fits in memory, LevelDB will need to do one seek (for the last level since all of the earlier levels should end up cached in the OS buffer